Program Internet Access

 Once only true Internet-based programs like web browsers and email programs were affected.

-This has shifted significantly over the last while as programs like Microsoft Office and Photoshop have been replaced with web-based software (software as a service).
+Programs like Microsoft Office and Photoshop have been replaced with web-based software (software as a service).

 Firefox is strongly recommended as the only major independent browser.

-Many moved from using Internet Explorer or another browser to Google Chrome, often because it was downloaded by another program.
 Google's now owns the dominant browser (Chrome), mobile operating system (Android), search engine and advertising.
-This sort of control is dangerous since Google now has the ability to define truth for many.
+Google now has the ability to define truth for many.

 The Internet Explorer 11 will be retired and go out of support on June 15, 2022.
 The same Internet Explorer 11 apps and sites you use today can open in Microsoft Edge with Internet Explorer mode.